 With its crisp mountain air and bounty of recreational riches, Yosemite Mariposa boasts one particular activity that literally outshines the rest: winter stargazing.
 Mariposa County is home to 18,000 people, huge open spaces, ranches instead of apartment buildings and no stop lights.
 What does all of that mean?
 No light pollution and some of the best dark sky experiences that California has to offer.

-For locals, it means that a night sky dotted with stars is a common occurrence, but from visitors in cities, the nightly light show is an unexpected but welcome experience.
-For kids and adults alike, it’s an experience filled with wonder.
+Yosemite National Park is one of the best places to stargaze in California since it has some of the darkest skies, making even the Andromeda Galaxy visible to the naked eye under the right circumstances.
+For locals, it means that a night sky dotted with bright stars is a common occurrence, but from visitors from Southern California cities, the nightly light show is an unexpected but welcome experience.
+For kids and adults alike, the ability to watch the stars of the Northern Hemisphere is an experience filled with wonder.
 Some aren’t aware of how many stars an unpolluted night sky has, let alone how beautiful they all are.
 Just a quick glance and the sky can make it clear why the ancient Greeks, Egyptians and Romans made such extravagant tails about the constellations in the clear night sky.

 Every night is an amazing one under a Mariposa night sky, but there are some celestial events that simply shouldn’t be missed during the year’s crisp and clearest nights.

 Note: want to turn a night under the stars into an educational experience?
-Come prepared with a star chart app to let you know If that bright light is a star, planet, moon or even a satellite.
+Come prepared with a star chart app to let you know If that bright light is a star, planet, moon or even a satellite while you Yosemite stargaze.

 The dazzling lineup of winter celestial events in Yosemite Mariposa simply pops against a slate black backdrop that can only be found in the Sierra mountain wilderness.
-From all the _ids (aka meteor showers) to the aptly-named full moons, the curtain rises on a new show every night.
+From all the _ids (aka meteor showers) to the aptly-named full moons, you can watch the curtain rise and set on a new show every night.

+If you are stargazing in winter you can catch the Geminids.
 Typically the strongest shower of the year, the Geminids are marked by bright and intensely colored meteoroids with a maximum rate of 120 per hour under perfect conditions (think: Yosemite Mariposa!).
 In comparison, the ever-popular Perseids of summer shoot at a max rate of 100 per hour.
-This year the Geminids occur December 4 – December 17, 2020, with peak viewing December 13-14, 2020.
-Bundle up and catch the headliner!
+This year the Geminids occur December 4 – December 17, 2021, with peak viewing December 13-14, 2021.
+Bundle up and catch the headliner this stargazing season!

 Yosemite Mariposa winter stargazers ring in the New Year with the Quadrantids.
 Featuring bright fireballs and short trains, these meteors max at 80 per hour but have a shorter peak window (6 hours vs. two days) making them a cameo appearance not to miss.
 With your feet pointing northeast, lay back, pull your blanket up tight and hum Auld Lang Syne to usher in the promise of brighter days ahead!